-- If you have recently traveled to an area of known COVID-19 outbreak or have been exposed to a positive COVID-19 individual and you are experiencing a fever, cough, or shortness of breath and would like to have your symptoms evaluated, call our free 24/7 Nurse Hotline at 218-499-6799.
+- If you have been exposed to a positive COVID-19 individual and you are experiencing fever, cough, or shortness of breath and would like to have your symptoms evaluated, call our free 24/7 Nurse Hotline at 218-499-6799.

-Patients seeking testing should drive to the special traffic lane on the south end of Arthur Avenue near the hospital.
-Wait in your vehicle on Arthur Avenue until reaching the head of the line, then enter CMH.
-Testing is done inside.
+Patients seeking testing should drive to the special traffic lane on the south end of Arthur Avenue, near the hospital.
+When it is your turn, remain in your vehicle and an employee will come out to perform the test.
 An order from a physician is not needed for a COVID-19 test.
-If you are seeking a test, please call 218-879-1271 to order your test before arriving at CMH.
+If you are seeking a test, please call 218-879-1271 to schedule your test before arriving at CMH Raiter Family Clinic.

 Important CMH patient updates

-- No visitors are allowed unless they are visiting hospice or end-of-life patients.
+- One visitor per patient, unless they are hospice or end-of-life patients.

 - Pediatric patients are allowed to have two guardians with them.

-- Absolutely no children are allowed to visit, with the exception of visiting hospice or end-of-life patients.
+- Absolutely no children are allowed to visit, with the exception of hospice or end-of-life care patients.

 Thank you for your understanding during this challenging period.
 These updates are meant to keep patients, staff, and visitors safe.
 As always, these restrictions are subject to change.